 The formula to set the right price for online freelancing services: Project Price = Base Time x Difficulty Multiplier x Hourly Rate x Specific Skill Factor.

+What is the right freelancing rates?
 How much should a freelancer charge for his or her services?
 There is no consistency in rates for a freelancer.
-Some freelancer with the same expertise charges in single digit whereas others are in the high 3 digit mark.
+Some freelancers with the same expertise charges in single-digit, whereas others are in the high three-digit mark.
 Often we read ‘whatever you wish’ as also an answer to the rates a freelancer can charge.
-Actually, it should be a guided by the following 7 parameters.
+The following seven parameters should guide it.

-So what are those 7 guided tips or parameters to set the right freelancing rates for your services?
+So what are those seven guided tips or parameters to set the right freelancing rates for your services?

 1. Look at the Competition Pricing

-You can even use job portals or job boards to find the kind of salary is being offered to your niche of expertise.
-This should be a good starting point to help you estimate about how much you should charge.
+You can even use job portals or job boards to find the kind of salary that is being offered to your niche of expertise.
+It should be a good starting point to help you estimate how much you should charge.

 2. Find the Base Time

 What is the base amount of time you as a freelancer needs to get the task done?
-As an example:
+As an example, ask yourself – How long does it take for me to:

 Understand your base amount of time you will require to get a similar task done.
-This should help you to get the base price for the task.
+It should help you to get the base price for the job and will be the first step towards setting the right freelancing rates for the services you can offer.

 3. Calculate a Difficulty Multiplier

 Every job can’t be completed in the base time.
 Some tasks are more time consuming than others.
-So one has to determine the difficult is the task.
+So one has to determine the difficulty is the task.

 - As a writer, do I need to perform a lot of research?